jansvoboda11/psr-router/README.md

 #### Static text

 A static text describes a part of the URI that never changes between requests.
-For example, `/login` and `/users/` are parts of the definition containing only static text.
+For example `/login` and `/users/` are static parts of the definitions above.

 #### Dynamic attribute